ireland-samantha/claude-java-initializer/README.md

 The interactive mode uses arrow keys or j/k to navigate, SPACE to toggle selection, and ENTER to confirm.

 ### 2. Contextualize with Claude
+In your codebase directory, give Claude the the CLAUDE.md file and ask it to contextualize for the project:

 ```
    Here's a CLAUDE.md template I'd like to use.
 Please review my project
    structure and contextualize this template within my specific codebase,